tothemoonsands/cto-HomeAssistantPlugin-OptionsPlus/README.md

    * **Long-Lived Token**: paste from HA Profile
    * Click **Test connection**.
    * If no error appears after click save.
 4. Put any **actions** you want into your layout.
-See what they do in the explanation helow
+See what they do in the explanation below
 5. (Optional) You may now delete the Configure Home Assistant action from your layout .
 The settings persist.

 ---